MehulChauhan-07/WeatherApp/README.md

     - `limit`: Number of items per page (default: 10)

 - **`DELETE /api/weather/history/:id`**
   - **Description:** Delete a specific weather history entry for the logged-in user.
+(Admins can also use this route for any entry).
   - **Access:** Private (requires JWT in Authorization header)
   - **URL Parameters:**
     - `id`: The ID of the history entry to delete